basho/basho_docs/source/languages/en/riakee/cookbooks/Multi-Data-Center-Replication-Advanced-Quick-Start.md

 	riak-repl connect 10.60.77.10:9080

-> NOTE: The port can be found in the riak_core section of the app.config under cluster_mgr.
+> The port can be found in the riak_core section of the app.config under cluster_mgr.

 #### View your active connections